So You Don’t Want to Teach Anymore: A Guide to Jobs for Former Teachers

 Resources for Teachers Leaving Teaching

 Often, teachers don’t know where to begin when looking for jobs.
 Teaching positions aren’t always posted on traditional job sites, so learning to navigate what options are out there can be intimidating.
-There are also websites that address questions, both specific to former teachers and not, and resources that can help you create and sell your “brand.”
+Some websites address individuals’ or common questions, both ones that are specific to former teachers and ones that are not, and resources that can help you create and sell your “brand.”